 - Nothing cost-prohibitive to our community

-At this time, we are only able to accept proposals submitted in English, but you may propose bilingual programming (English and another language) or programming in a language other than English.
+You may propose bilingual programming or programming in a language other than English.

 Applicants may be asked to modify their proposals: if, for example, a workshop might be a better fit at a later time, or if a program might benefit from conversation with other proposed events.
 For certain programs, we may require that 50-70% of the available tickets be designated for people of color.

 The WCCW is strongly committed to supporting the creators of the programming it hosts.
 However, we ask that those submitting proposals adhere to our core value of honoring the capacities of our small organization, its facilities, and its participants.
 Please be prepared to manage the execution of your proposed programming.

 Please note, general resources we do have: chairs, tables, floor cushions, projector, dishware, ice buckets, Bluetooth speaker, PA, mic, black & white printer.

 General resources we do not have: a mic or PA, spare laptops to run through the projector, monitors.

 The space can comfortably accommodate up to about ~40 people standing; 20 people can be comfortably seated at tables.